MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/govern.md

 ---
 title: Data summary and maturity model for Azure
 description: Understand the concept of data governance in the cloud and for Azure.
-author: BrianBlanchard
+author: mboswell
-ms.author: brblanch
+ms.author: mboswell
-ms.date: 11/25/2021
+ms.date: 02/16/2022
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: scenario
 ms.custom: e2e-data-management, think-tank
 ---

-# Data summary and maturity model for Azure
+# Data Governance Overview

 The key to successful data governance is to break down structured data into data entities and data subject areas.
 Then use a data governance solution to surround the specific data entities and data subject areas with people, processes, policies, and technology.
 This solution will help govern the lifecycle of these data entities.
 Establishing a common business vocabulary in a business glossary within a data catalog can help.